hetalang/hetalang.github.io/CONTRIBUTING.md

 ## Most critical

 - Improvement and critical review of documentation: home-page, Heta specifications, cases.
-- Development of presentations and study meterials.
+- Presentations and study meterials.
 - Testing and reporting issues on Heta-compiler.
-- Logo, other graphics and design.